 Tildy frowned in disappointment.
-They still had an hour at least.
 “Alright,” she responded, somewhat deflated.
 The witch’s interest had diminished, and she was returning to her prudent self.
 Not wanting further unnecessary words of caution, she changed the subject.
 “What are you reading?”

-“Mer Valume, Mer Damoten,” the witch replied, holding it up.
+“Mer Valume, Mer Damoten,” she replied, holding it up.
 Tildy saw a fire in her eyes.
 “An ancient story written about a man who chooses his death to save his family.
-It is a translation into the common tongue from the Elvish Silvarin, which had been translated from Keskadril, the dead language of a forgotten people.”
+It is a translation into Pidgant from the Elvish Silvarin, which had been translated from Keskadril, the dead language of a forgotten people.”

 “Sounds dreadfully dull,” Tildy replied, stifling a coincidental yawn.

-The witch put the book down and looked at Tildy, taking in every detail of her face until Tildy felt uncomfortable.
+The witch put the book down and looked at her, taking in every detail of her face until she felt uncomfortable.

 “What?”
 Tildy asked.

 Tildy blushed, but before she could respond, a distant barrage of knocking rang down the passageway.
 Wondering who would come calling at this hour, she looked at her adoptive mother.
-The witch’s face showed the equal parts annoyance and resignation, as if she had been expecting bad news that had finally arrived.
-Tildy followed as she walked to the entrance hall.
+The witch’s face showed equal parts annoyance and resignation, as if she had been expecting bad news that had finally arrived.
+Tildy followed her into the entrance hall.

-Tildy thought the man must have found the wrong cottage since ‘Gudwith’ was not the witch’s actual name.
+Tildy thought the man must have found the wrong place since ‘Gudwith’ was not the witch’s actual name.
 But then again, this was the only cottage in the forest of Eddlweld.
-Tildy’s eyes went first to a mass of gray hair tangled with twigs.
+Her eyes went first to a mass of grey hair tangled with twigs.
 He seemed to have been fighting a losing battle with the trees.
-A pale broken stick poked out from a pocket, entangled with a length of leather string.
-His face was lined and dark, perhaps near the age of the witch herself.
+Another stick poked out from a pocket, entangled with a length of leather string.
+His face was lined and dark.
 He looked somewhat familiar.

-“It’s him!” she exclaimed to the witch.
-“The man from the market, the one who stared at us.”
+“It’s him!” she exclaimed.
+“The man from the market.
+The one who stared at us.”

 The witch looked at Tildy for a moment before addressing the man.
-“I thought I caught a scent of harsfell leaf in the market today, but I wouldn’t have expected you to have picked up the habit.”
+“I thought I caught a scent of Harsfell leaf in the market today, but I would not have expected you to have picked up your father’s habit.”
 She scrutinized his face again and nodded.
 “So you were the one spying on us today, Demensen.”

 The man seemed unabashed, and spoke quickly while his lungs gasped.
 “Wasn’t sure you’d know me after all this time.
-I needed to talk to y’ alone, and there was no chance today!
+I needed to talk to y’alone, and there was no chance today!
 Your market was filled with so many people.
-I followed y’ into the woods, but lost you immediately.
-And now I’ve found you by lucky chance.
+I followed you into the woods, but lost you immediately.
+And here I’ve found you by lucky chance.
 I found th’ most curious path—”

 “Lucky chance,” repeated the witch, cutting him off.
 “Perhaps.
 But perhaps not.
 We shall see.
 Now, come inside before my candlelight beckons all the moths of the forest!”
 Tildy looked at the nearest candle and saw two moths had already found their way into the cottage.
 They burst into orange flame before descending to the floor as black ash.
 The witch guided the man to a kitchen chair and then stood before him, her back to Tildy.
 “It has been many years, Demensen.
 Many years and more since I have been called Gudwith.”